BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 &emsp;&emsp;Let's first establish the relationship graph between painters.
 The information we obtained from Pixiv includes followers of illustrators.
 So we set up several illustrators nodes and add directed edges between the nodes according to the followers information.
 For example, if illustrator A’s followers include illustrator B, we add an edge from node B to node A.

-&emsp;&emsp;Then we cluster the illustrators nodes.
+&emsp;&emsp;Then we cluster the illustrators nodes by **Kmeans**.
 Because the information of the illustrators is collected and the tag information of the illustrations is recorded, we have counted the frequency of each tag appearing in each illustrators, through the tags between the illustrators similarity to cluster.

 #### Major difficulty